flizhou/age_effects_on_COVID-19/doc/report.md

 ## 2\.
 Data transformation and GLM

 I tried to improve the model by trial and error.
 Here is the final model I got.
-The final model was the best model identified, but not necessary the best model.
+The final model was the best identified, but not necessarily the best model.

 ``` r
 model_2 <- df_sub %>%